-The Series 2017 A Bonds will mature on the dates, in the years and in the amounts shown on the inside front cover page of this Official Statement.
-The Series 2017 A Bonds are subject to optional redemption prior to maturity.
-See "THE SERIES 2017 A BONDS - Redemption Prior to Maturity" herein.
+The Series 2017 C and D Bonds will mature on January 1 in each of the years and in the amounts shown on the inside front cover page of this Official Statement, subject to redemption prior to maturity.
+See "THE SERIES 2017 C AND D BONDS - Redemption Prior to Maturity" herein.

-The Series 2017 A Bonds are being initially issued and delivered in fully registered form only, in the denomination of \$5,000 or any integral multiples thereof (the "Authorized Denominations"), and will be registered in the name of Cede & Co., as nominee of DTC.
-DTC will act as securities depository for the Series 2017 A Bonds.
-So long as the Series 2017 A Bonds are held in DTC's book-entry only system, DTC (or a successor securities depository) or its nominee will be the registered owner of the Series 2017 A Bonds for all purposes of the Resolution, the Series 2017 A Bonds and this Official Statement, and payments of principal and interest with respect to the Series 2017 A Bonds will be made solely through the facilities of DTC.
+The Series 2017 C and D Bonds are being initially issued and delivered in fully registered form only, in the denomination of \$5,000 or any integral multiples thereof (the "Authorized Denominations"), and will be registered in the name of Cede & Co., as nominee of DTC.
+DTC will act as securities depository for the Series 2017 C and D Bonds.
+So long as the Series 2017 C and D Bonds are held in DTC's book-entry only system, DTC (or a successor securities depository) or its nominee will be the registered owner of the Series 2017 C and D Bonds for all purposes of the Resolution, the Series 2017 C and D Bonds and this Official Statement, and payments of principal and interest with respect to the Series

+2017 C and D Bonds will be made solely through the facilities of DTC.
 See "BOOK-ENTRY ONLY SYSTEM" herein.

-Principal of the Series 2017 A Bonds is payable upon surrender of the Series 2017 A Bonds at the corporate trust office of the Paying Agent.
-Interest on the Series 2017 A Bonds will be paid by check or draft mailed by the Paying Agent to the registered holders at their addresses as they appear in the registry books of the Trustee as of the regular record date, which shall be the fifteenth (15th) day (whether or not a Business Day) of the calendar month next preceding an Interest Payment Date.
-Any interest not paid on an Interest Payment Date shall be paid to the persons in whose names Series 2017 A Bonds are registered as of a special record date established by notice mailed by or on behalf of the Authority not less than ten days prior to such date to the persons in whose names Series 2017 A Bonds are registered at the close of business on the fifth day prior to such mailing.
+Principal of the Series 2017 C and D Bonds is payable upon surrender of the Series 2017 C and D Bonds at the corporate trust office of the Paying Agent.
+Interest on the Series 2017 C and D Bonds will be paid by check or draft mailed by the Paying Agent to the registered holders at their addresses as they appear in the registry books of the Trustee as of the regular record date, which shall be the Business Day (as defined below) next preceding an Interest Payment Date.
+Any interest not paid on an Interest Payment Date shall be paid to the persons in whose names Series 2017 C and D Bonds are registered as of a special record date established by notice mailed by or on behalf of the Authority not less than ten days prior to such date to the persons in whose names Series 2017 C and D Bonds are registered at the close of business on the fifth day prior to such mailing.

-The Series 2017 A Bonds are transferable in accordance with the provisions of the Resolution.
+The Series 2017 C and D Bonds are transferable in accordance with the provisions of the Resolution.
 The Trustee may charge an amount sufficient to reimburse it for any tax, fee or other governmental charge required to be paid in connection with any such transfer, registration, conversion or exchange.

-The Resolution and all provisions thereof are incorporated by reference in the text of the Series 2017 A Bonds, and the Series 2017 A Bonds provide that each registered owner, beneficial owner, DTC Participant or Indirect Participant (as such terms are hereinafter defined) in DTC, by acceptance of a Series 2017 A Bond (including receipt of a book-entry credit evidencing an interest therein) assents to all of such provisions as an explicit and material portion of the consideration running to the Authority to induce it to issue such Series 2017 A Bond.
+The Resolution and all provisions thereof are incorporated by reference in the text of the Series 2017 C and D Bonds, and the Series 2017 C and D Bonds provide that each registered owner, beneficial owner, DTC Participant or Indirect Participant (as such terms are hereinafter defined) in DTC, by acceptance of a Series 2017 C and D Bond (including receipt of a book-entry credit evidencing an interest therein) assents to all of such provisions as an explicit and material portion of the consideration running to the Authority to induce it to issue such Series 2017 C and D Bond.